 - Visual content can be easily digested by your audience.

-- Display statistical data in shortcuts without saying lots of words.
+- Display statistical data in shortcuts without saying a lot of words.

 - Attracts 100% of your audience as their eyes are always looking for visual things.

-I guess you are not among the 80% of my audience otherwise you wouldn't be here to read this text.
+We guess you are not among the 80% of the audience who never read past the headlines, otherwise you wouldn't be here to read this text.
 So, congratulations to you.
-Now I am going to show you how to utilize infographics in your email newsletter.
+Now we are going to show you how to utilize infographics in your email newsletter.

 Step 1: Craft an eye-catching subject to increase open-rate